The usability of your knowledge base depends on how you organize information and how clear your articles are.

 - When will the feature will be available? (if necessary)

-Some articles in your knowledge base may be short (less than 100 words).
+Some articles in your internal knowledge base may be short (less than 100 words).
 In this case, get right into the answer.
 It helps your customers save time and provides a better experience.

 Write step-by-step guides